 Marshrutka No. 3, one of the tiny microbuses that zip through the town of Penjikent, goes to the village of Sarazm near the Uzbek border – at least in theory.
 But whenever we stop a No. 3, the driver rolls his eyes, waves his arms or suggests a dubious microbus No. 16 we never set an eye on during our whole stay in Penjikent.
 But after some waiting, we finally sit in a No. 3 with a young woman and two very cool 10-year-old boys in leather jackets.
 It gets a bit crowded when five voluminous peasant women cheerfully enter the microbus.
 “Ah, Sarazm – archaeologiya!” they nod and point to the high metal roofs a short distance from the road.
+This must be the proto-urban archaeological site of Sarazm!
 And then everybody has to climb out of the bus again to let us get off.

 Sarazm is one of the oldest towns (or rather “proto-urban settlements”) in the world.
 The first settlement existed here in around 3500 BC, and archaeological excavations have confirmed several layers of inhabitation from the 4th to the 2nd millennium BC – from the Neolithic Period to the Bronze Age.
 Not surprisingly, Sarazm is the first UNESCO World Heritage site in Tajikistan.